stleerh/documents/kafka.md

 kubectl apply -f ./examples/kafka-cluster.yaml -n $NAMESPACE
 ```

+Note that prometheus is enabled, however user workload needs to be enabled in the openshift cluster for the metrics to be collected.

 ## Creating a topic

 Topics can be managed with through the strimzi operator.
 An example of kafka-topic.yaml can be found [here](./examples/kafka-topic.yaml)